 Kelly Clarkson biography

-Kelly Clarkson was born on April 24, 1982, in Fort Worth, Texas.
-In 2002, she won the first season of American Idol, the prize for which was a million-dollar RCA record contract.
+Born on April 24, 1982, in Fort Worth, Texas, Kelly Clarkson won the first season of American Idol in 2002, winning the million-dollar prize of an RCA record contract.
 Her first single, "A Moment Like This," jumped from No. 52 to No. 1 on the Billboard charts, and her first album earned two Grammy Awards.
 Clarkson followed with numerous hit singles, including "Because of You" and "My Life Would Suck Without You."

 After grueling rounds of televised eliminations, and critical evaluations by judges Paula Abdul, Simon Cowell and Randy Jackson, Kelly Clarkson prevailed against Justin Guarini to become the first winner of the hit contest on September 4, 2002.
 Her official prize was a million-dollar RCA record contract; the unofficial prize a considerable amount of fame and notoriety.